The Dread Crew: Pirates of the Backwoods (2009)

 The Dread Crew: Pirates of the Backwoods is beautifully illustrated by Halifax native Sydney Smith, published by Nimbus, and stocked by retailers such as Chapters.ca and Amazon.ca in Canada and Amazon.com and Barnes and Noble in the USA.

 To order from your favourite independent bookstore, ask them to contact Nimbus in Canada and Orca Books in the USA.
-Halifax's beloved Woozles ships internationally.
-Books may arrive smeared with maple syrup or squashed leech juice.
-Or both.
+Halifax's beloved Woozles, Canada's oldest independent children's bookstore, ships internationally.

 The Dread Crew is a tale of imagination and friendship.
 This is a spirited tale, gorgeously rendered.
 A debut work from a confident writer I feel sure will delight us again in the future. —January Magazine